Crowne Plaza Hotel Times Square Manhattan

 At a glance: Sometimes tweaking a hotel brand works.
 This 48-story tower opened as the Holiday Inn Crowne Plaza in 1989, a modest hotel with upscale aspirations, just like its double-branded name.

 The results?
 Thumbs up.
 The interior is contemporary and sleek but not edgy enough to scare the tourists and business people who frequent it.
-We like the way the overhead lights change colors in the check-in zone.
-And we really like the generous seating areas, with sleek, high-back sofas and hard wood floors, including the spacious lounge where you can hang out without ordering a drink.
+I like the way the overhead lights change colors in the check-in zone.
+And I really like the generous seating areas, with sleek, high-back sofas and hard wood floors, including the spacious lounge where you can hang out without ordering a drink.
 (Too bad the cocktail tables always seem to be littered with sandwich wrappers and coffee cups left by previous occupants.)

 The lobby isn’t serene; the bar’s decibel level leaps off the charts, and giant candies zoom in your face when you look out the window (the M & M store’s gigantic video screens are directly across the street).
 But hey, it’s Times Square.